SinghJasdeep/Attention-on-Attention-for-VQA/README.md

 ## Attention on Attention:  Architectures for Visual Question Answering (VQA)

 This is the code for our paper by the same name.
 Currently being processed for arXiv.
 Link will be up shortly.
+Refer to the paper folder in the mean time.

 This Project was done for Stanford's CS 224N and CS 230.

 Our model architecture is inspired by the winning entry of the [2017 VQA Challenge](http://www.visualqa.org/challenge.html).

 Which follows the VQA system described in "Bottom-Up and